 VIII.
 WEIGHTED GRADES

 [NOTE: Charter schools must identify in policy whether they offer courses with weighted grades.
 Therefore, charter schools must include one of the following options in their policies.
+A school board must adopt an identical policy regarding weighted grade point averages for credits earned via postsecondary coursework as it gives to credits earned via concurrent enrollment coursework.]

 A. The charter school does not offer weighted grades.